 - Borat went into an over-the-top panic attack when the B&B he was staying at turned out to be operated by a Jewish couple.

-- In one episode of Law & Order: Special Victims Unit, the villain of the week had killed a lot of immigrant children.
-The killer was overtly racist with his serial killing being an obvious hate-crime.
-But the defender somehow managed to convince the jury that the man couldn't help it — that his racism should be regarded as a mental problem.
+- In one episode of Law & Order: Special Victims Unit, the villain of the week had killed several immigrant children.
+The killer was overtly racist with his serial killing being an obvious hate crime.
+But the defense attorney somehow managed to convince the jury that the man couldn't help it — that his racism should be regarded as a mental problem.
 As the attorney later explains, he truly believed the defense because his own father's racism was so incongruous with the rest of his personality that it led him to believe "a good man can be swept up by evil forces".
 When he realizes after the defendant is acquitted that he was wrong, that his client knew exactly what he was doing and had no intention of stopping, he kills him.

 - The "gay panic" defense for hate crimes, and similar "trans panic".
 Both hinge on the idea that a cisgender heterosexual man would be unable to control themself if their status as such was threatened (with a helping of unfortunate stereotypes that trans woman are trying to "trick" people thrown in).
 Having both officially banned in the US is a persistent issue for LGBTQ+ rights movements.